tc-functors/docs/src/content/docs/extras/snapshotter.md

 ```
 -$  ./tc-snapshotter
 Commands:
   snapshot Snapshot of current sandbox and env
+  search   Search snapshots for a specific changelog string
 ```

 The snapshotter module takes a snapshot of a given sandbox and outputs the same datastructure as the compiler output.
 This `isomorphic` characteristic is useful to see the diffs between sandboxes.